Aliases for PRMT8 Gene

 External Ids for PRMT8 Gene

 Previous HGNC Symbols for PRMT8 Gene

 Previous GeneCards Identifiers for PRMT8 Gene

 Arginine methylation is a widespread posttranslational modification mediated by arginine methyltransferases, such as PRMT8.
 Arginine methylation is involved in a number of cellular processes, including DNA repair, RNA transcription, signal transduction, protein compartmentalization, and possibly protein translation (Lee et al., 2005 [PubMed 16051612]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for PRMT8 Gene

 PRMT8 (Protein Arginine Methyltransferase 8) is a Protein Coding gene.
+Diseases associated with PRMT8 include Retinitis Pigmentosa 22.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is PRMT1.